philanderson888/course-notes/Cyber/Cyber/README.md

 Allow one to determine the operating system and version and from this determine which common vulnerabilities will exist

+### packet analysis

+Analyse the whole packet not just the headers

+### protocol analysis

+analyse the packet headers

 ### service discovery

 discovering which ports are open and if they are protected by a firewall